alexgeorge13/WRc-Dataset-Analysis/README.md

 python main.py
 ```
 Parses the 72 structural subfolders, verifies model layer dimensions, skips already completed backbones using a bypass shield, trains remaining networks over a 10-epoch fine-tuning cycle, and compiles model performances.

+**Note:** Training for **Resnet-50** will be skipped as it already exists in the `models/checkpoints` folder.
+To train the model from scratch, remove the existing checkpoint before starting training.

 ### 2. Model Evaluation